 Foreign Language (PK-12) M.S.

-The M.S. in Education with a major in Foreign Language Education (PK-12) at Saint Joseph's University is designed to build on the solid foundation of a student’s bachelor’s degree and competency in a foreign language.
+The M.S. in Education with a major in Foreign Language Education (PK-12) at Saint Joseph's University is approved by the Pennsylvania Department of Education (PDE) and aligned with PDE requirements for teaching a foreign language to students in PK12 grades.
+The program is designed to build on the solid foundation of a student’s bachelor’s degree and competency in a foreign language.

 Goal 1: The student will demonstrate an understanding of PK12 learner development.

 Objective 1.1: The student will understand and accurately interpret key concepts, principles, theories, and research about PK12 learner development in social context.

 Objective 1.2: The student will identify the diverse developmental needs and abilities of PK12 learners and use this information effectively when selecting instructional strategies and making curricular decisions with respect to foreign language learning.